 If there are multiple heads, the lesion is called a carbuncle.
 Large boils form abscesses, defined as an accumulation of pus within a cavity.
 Cellulitis may also occur, ie, infection of the surrounding tissues, and this may cause fever and illness.

 Most people with boils are otherwise healthy and have good personal hygiene.
-They do however carry Staphylococcus aureus on the surface of their skins (staphylococcal carrier state).
+They do however carry Staphylococcus aureus on the surface of their skin (staphylococcal carrier state).
 Why this occurs is usually not known, but it is estimated that 10–20% of the population are staphylococcal carriers.

 Staphylococcus aureus is most commonly carried in the nostrils, armpits, between the legs and in the cleft between the buttocks.
 It may be transferred to other sites from the nostrils via the finger nails.